-Peaches are insurable in Dunklin, and Stoddard counties.
+Peaches are insurable in Delta, Mesa, and Montrose counties.
 Coverage in other counties may also be available by written agreement if certain criteria are met, including records for at least 3 years of production history.
+Contact a crop insurance agent for more information.